-Council of Members- Each Participating Member has a representative on the iNEMI Council of Members.
+Council of Members- Each Participating Organization has a representative on the iNEMI Council of Members.
 Individuals on the Council are their organizations’ primary interface with iNEMI.
-They elect the Board of Directors, receives information about project and program proposals and status, and provides representatives to the various technology groups.
+They elect the Board of Directors, receive information about project and program proposals and status, and oversee their organizations overall iNEMI engagement.

 Board of Directors - The Board provides overall oversight and governance of iNEMI operations.
 This includes decisions regarding policy, strategy and direction of the consortium.
-It also has operational authority (including responsibility for the staff) and reviews the performance of all projects and programs.
-Currently, the Board is made up of 10 voting directors who are executives from a cross-section of member companies (OEMs, EMS providers, ODMs and suppliers).
-Ex-officio members include the iNEMI CEO and chairs of iNEMI standing committees (such as the Technical Committee).
+The Board is comprised of 8 to 13 voting directors who are executives from a cross-section of Participating Organizations (e.g. OEMs, EMS providers, ODMs and suppliers).
+Ex-officio Board members include the iNEMI CEO and chairs of iNEMI standing committees (such as the Technical Committee).
 Directors are elected by the Council of Members and typically serve three-year terms.
 The Chairman is elected from within the Board.

-Technical Committee - The Technical Committee develops and integrates iNEMI's technology strategies and plans, facilitates and coordinates all iNEMI technical activities.
-Working with the TIGs (see below), the Technical Committee develops iNEMI's Technical Plan, which outlines the needs and drivers of each implementation project and conveys the strategy, structure and status of each.
-This group is comprised of representatives from Participating and Affiliate members plus the iNEMI Vice President of Technical & Project Operations.
+Technical Committee - The Technical Committee (TC) develops and integrates iNEMI's technology strategies and plans, facilitates and coordinates all iNEMI technical activities.
+Working with the Technology Integration Groups (TIGs), the TC develops iNEMI's Technical Plan, which outlines the needs and drivers of each collaborative implementation project and conveys the strategy, structure and status of each.
+This group is comprised of nominated representatives from Participating and Affiliate Organizations in addition to the iNEMI Vice President of Technical & Project Operations.
 As deemed necessary, invited technical leaders from non-member organizations may participate in the TC.
 The TC Reports to the Board of Directors.

-Research Committee - The Research Committee is a subcommittee of the Technical Committee.
-Its role is to stimulate research that will address gaps identified by iNEMI roadmaps and, for those efforts requiring fundamental R&D, work with government agencies, universities, and other consortia to ensure that the work is properly funded and undertaken.
-This group is responsible for organizing and publishing the iNEMI Research Priorities, presenting those priorities to research institutes and funding organizations, identifying funding opportunities, monitoring industry progress toward roadmap goals, and monitoring progress in nanotechnology research.
+Research Committee - The Research Committee (RC) is a subcommittee of the Technical Committee.
+Its role is to stimulate research to address gaps identified by iNEMI roadmaps that require fundamental R&D work with government agencies, universities, and other consortia.
+The RC is responsible for organizing and publishing the iNEMI Research Priorities, presenting those priorities to research institutes and funding organizations, identifying funding opportunities and monitoring industry progress toward these roadmap goals.

 Product Emulator Groups (PEGs) - The PEGs define the future technology needs of "product emulators" from the major electronics market sectors, e.g. automotive, aerospace/defense, consumer/portable, medical, netcom (networking/datacom/telecom) and office/large business systems.
 These product emulators provide an abstract representation of a product that will allow companies to share needs without sharing proprietary product information.
-The product needs defined by each PEG are used by the TWGs (see above) to forecast trends for the numerous technology and infrastructure areas covered by the roadmap.
+The product needs defined by each PEG are used by the TWGs to forecast trends for the numerous technology and infrastructure areas covered by the roadmap.
 The PEGs are usually chaired by iNEMI members operating in their particular market segment.

-Technology Integration Groups (TIGs) - The TIGs identify technology needs and facilitate formation of projects.
-Along with the Technical Committee, they are responsible for iNEMI's Technical Plan.
-There are currently eight TIGs, under which all deployment and standards projects are organized: Alternative Energy Electronics, Board Assembly, Environmentally Conscious Electronics, Medical Electronics, Optoelectronics, Organic Packaging Substratest, Organic PCB and Test.
-TIG participation is limited to iNEMI members.
+Technology Integration Groups (TIGs) - The TIGs identify technology needs and facilitate formation of projects in key areas.
+Along with the Technical Committee, they are responsible for developing iNEMI's Technical Plan.
+There are currently six TIGs, under which all deployment projects are organized: Board Assembly, Optoelectronics, Packaging, PCB, Smart Manufacturing and Sustainability.
+TIG participation, and Chairs, are typically limited to representatives from iNEMI members.

-Project Leaders —The project teams implement iNEMI projects and, typically, are led by a chair and co-chair.
-Participating and Affiliate members can participate in as many projects as they like.
-Number of participants for any given project is not limited.
+Project Chairs - The project teams implement iNEMI projects and, typically, are led by a chair and co-chair.
+Participating and Affiliate organizations can participate in as many projects as they like.
+The number of participants for any given project is not limited.

 iNEMI organization chart (PDF)